-Because teachers received little support in understanding how to best support interaction as part of learning, virtual school rarely met students' basic social needs.
-Today, more than 6 million students are enrolled in at least one online course, as a recent study of distance education shows, and although this format represents a different experience than traditional education on campus, it is an option that continues to gain traction, especially among non-traditional adult students and a busy workforce.
-Gemma Josep is the content manager of Classgap, an online platform whose purpose is to facilitate communication between teachers and students.
-Human beings are social creatures and education is a social enterprise and the quality of learning decreases when instruction is given only through a screen.
+Today, more than 6 million students are enrolled in at least one online course, according to a recent study of distance education.
+This format is especially popular among non-traditional adult students and busy professionals.
+Gemma Josep, content manager of Classgap, an online platform that facilitates communication between teachers and students, believes that human beings are social creatures and that education is a social enterprise.
+Therefore, the quality of learning decreases when instruction is given only through a screen.